-Stock-based compensation represents amortization of restricted stock, PSUs and SARs grants.
-The following table details the amount of stock-based compensation that is allocated to functional expense categories (in thousands):
+Stock-based compensation expense represents amortization of restricted stock, PSUs and SARs grants.
+The following table details the amount of stockbased compensation that is allocated to functional expense categories for each of the years in the three-year period ended December 31, 2015 (in thousands):

-2014 2013 2012
+2 015 20 014 2013

-Operating expense \$ 4,2 208 \$ 2,755 \$ 2,415
+Direct operating expense \$ 2,780 \$ 4,208 \$ 2,755

-Brokered natural gas and marketing expense 3,5 523 1,852 1,765
+Brokered natural gas and marketing expense 2,132 3,523 1,852

-Exploration expense 4,5 69 4,025 4,049
+Exploration expense 2,985 4,569 4,025

-General and administrative expense 55,3 82 55,737 44,541
+General and administrative expense 49,687 55,382 55,737

-Termination costs 2,9 99
+Termination costs 217 2,999 3/4

-Total \$ 70,6 \$81 64,369 \$ 52,770
+Total \$ 57,801 \$ 70,681 \$ 64,369

-Unlike the other forms of stock-based compensation mentioned above, the mark-to-market of the liability related to the vested restricted stock held in our deferred compensation plans is directly tied to the change in our stock price and not directly related to the functional expenses and therefore, is not allocated to the functional categories.
-The increase in the year ended 2013 stock-based compensation for 2012 is primarily due to additional expense of \$10.0 million related to the acceleration of stock-based compensation for our former executive chairman who became a non-employee director on January 1, 2014.
-Stock-based compensation in the year ended December 31, 2014 includes \$6.7 million of awards granted to our former executive chairman for his 2013 service while he was a Range officer, which were fully vested upon grant.
-As part of the closure of our Oklahoma City office announced in first quarter 2015, unvested SARs, restricted stock and PSUs will be modified and fully vested effective with the closing of the office.
-These costs were estimated at December 31, 2014 as probable to occur and \$3.0 million was accrued within termination costs in the consolidated statements of income.
-For the year ended December 31, 2014 and 2013, tax benefits realized for deductions that were in excess of the stock-based compensation expense were not recognized due to our net operating loss position.
+Unlike the other forms of stock-based compensation expense mentioned above, the mark-to-market of the liability related to the vested restricted stock held in our deferred compensation plans is directly tied to the change in our stock price and not directly related to the functional expenses and therefore, is not allocated to the functional categories and is reported as deferred compensation plan expense in the accompanying consolidated statement of operations.
+Stock-based compensation expense in the year ended December 31, 2014 includes \$6.7 million of awards granted to our former executive chairman for his 2013 service while he was a Range officer, which were fully vested upon grant.
+In 2015, the tax deduction for stock-based compensation was less than the book stock-based compensation expense for equity compensation grants vested or exercised during the year.
+The tax effect of the deduction was recorded as a reduction to additional paid-in capital.
+For the years ended December 31, 2014 and 2013, tax benefits realized for deductions that were in excess of the stock-based compensation expense were not recognized due to our net operating loss position.